 Every manufacturer deals with shipments of nonconforming parts (also known as part deviation) from suppliers.
 Quality control systems simply do not eliminate nonconforming parts altogether.
 However, by better managing deviation and minimizing its impact, manufacturers can reduce costs, strengthen customer relationships, and build stronger ties with suppliers and partners.

 Taking it one step further, manufacturers today are actually creating a strategic advantage by adopting a proactive approach to working with suppliers and maintaining efficient internal review/approval processes.

-Let’s look at ways these companies are turning part nonconformance into a strategic advantage through supplier collaboration and communication, effective workflow for short-term corrective actions, cause analysis, tracking, auditing, and SRM integration.
+Let’s look at ways these companies are turning part nonconformance into a strategic advantage through supplier collaboration and communication, effective workflow for short-term corrective actions, cause analysis, tracking, auditing and supplier relationship management (SRM) integration.

 Turning Deviation into a Strategic Advantage

 Regardless of economic conditions, part deviation will continue to be a challenge for manufacturers.
 Even in the best of times, proven suppliers will release nonconforming parts.
 Today’s market leaders have acknowledged this reality and are taking a more proactive approach to working with suppliers in order to minimize the negative impact.
 They recognize that having a realistic strategy for managing product deviation when it occurs — vs. hoping it won’t — is as important as any other quality initiative.

 Here’s how some emerging best practices are turning part nonconformance into a strategic advantage.

 The most effective approaches to product deviation recognize that suppliers also have a vested interest in minimizing nonconforming parts.
 The costs of shipping and scrapping can significantly affect margins — and ongoing problems with nonconforming parts can jeopardize supply chain relationships and market reputation.